Fruits of the noble path: Sudden or gradual attainment

-The Sarvastivada tradition argued that the attainment of these paths was gradual.
-Meanwhile, the Theravada Abhidhamma tradition generally teaches that progress in understanding comes all at once, and that 'insight' (abhisamaya) does not come 'gradually' (successively – anapurva)," this classification is further elaborated, with each of the four levels described as a path to be attained suddenly, followed by the realisation of the fruit of the path.
-According to the Theravada exegesis, the process of becoming an Arahat is therefore characterized by four distinct and sudden changes, although in the sutras it says that the path has a gradual development, with gnosis only after a long stretch, just as the ocean has a gradual shelf, a gradual inclination with a sudden drop only after a long stretch.
-The Mahasanghika had the doctrine of ekaksana-citt, "according to which a Buddha knows everything in a single thought-instant."
+The Sutta Pitaka classifies the four levels according to the levels' attainments.
+The Sthaviravada and Mahīśāsaka schools of early Buddhism held that progress in understanding comes all at once, and that 'insight' (abhisamaya) does not come 'gradually' (successively – anapurva).
+The Mahāsāṃghika had the doctrine of ekaksana-citt, "according to which a Buddha knows everything in a single thought-instant."
 (Note: The same stance is taken in Chan Buddhism, although the Chán school harmonized this point of view with the need for gradual training after the initial insight.
-This "gradual training" is expressed in teachings as the Five ranks of enlightenment, Ten Ox-Herding Pictures which detail the steps on the Path, The Three mysterious Gates of Linji, and the Four Ways of Knowing of Hakuin.
-The same stance is taken in the contemporary Vipassana movement, especially the so-called "New Burmese Method".)
+This "gradual training" is expressed in teachings as the Five ranks of enlightenment, Ten Ox-Herding Pictures which detail the steps on the Path, the Three Mysterious Gates of Linji, and the Four Ways of Knowing of Hakuin.
+The same stance is also taken in the contemporary Vipassana movement, especially the so-called "New Burmese Method".)

+According to the Theravada exegesis, the process of becoming an Arahat is characterized by four distinct and sudden changes, although in the sutras it says that the path has a gradual development, with gnosis only after a long stretch, just as the ocean has a gradual shelf, a gradual inclination with a sudden drop only after a long stretch.